number731/JSReader/README.md

-# JS Endpoint Finder
+# jsreader

 A powerful Go-based tool that analyzes JavaScript files to discover endpoints, API URLs, tokens, and other sensitive information that might be exposed in client-side code.

 ## Features

-JS Endpoint Finder can detect various types of sensitive information:
+jsreader can detect various types of sensitive information:

 - **S3 Buckets** - Potential public AWS S3 bucket URLs
 - **Firebase Resources**: